perevalovds/KuStudio/README.md

 ## Directory contents

-	KuStudio - main folder with KuStudio
-	DemoProject - Test project, you can start learning KuStudio by loading this project
+	KuStudio - main folder with KuStudio, see its Readme for the further details DemoProject - Test project, you can start learning KuStudio by loading this project
 	OSC-Demo-oF - Test visualizer, for using with DemoProject